IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/installation.rst

 ---------------------

 - **Arch Linux**: `Direct from Git <https://aur.archlinux.org/packages/ifcopenshell-git/>`__.
-- **Chocolatey on Windows**: `Unstable <https://community.chocolatey.org/packages/blenderbim-nightly/>`__.
+- **Chocolatey on Windows**: `Unstable <https://community.chocolatey.org/packages/bonsai-nightly/>`__.

 Tips for package managers
 -------------------------

-The BlenderBIM Add-on is fully contained in the ``blenderbim/`` subfolder of the Blender add-ons directory.
+Bonsai is fully contained in the ``bonsai/`` subfolder of the Blender add-ons directory.
 This is typically distributed as a zipfile as per Blender add-on conventions.
-Within this folder, you'll find the following file
+Within this folder, you'll find the following file structure:
-structure:

 ::

     core/ (Blender agnostic core logic)